UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-10-team29-3d-scene-reconstruction.md

 We can see that Instant NGP is competitive with NeRF after just 15 seconds of training and competitive with mip-NeRF after 1 to 5 minutes of training, while NeRF-based approaches train in the order of hours.
 This shows that Instant NGP provides immense upside over original NeRF by improving the training time at least 200x.

 ## Zero-1-to-3
-This 3D scene rendering approach is vastly different from the idea of NeRFs.
+This 3D scene rendering combines the ideas introduced by NeRFs with diffusion.
 [Liu et. al](https://arxiv.org/abs/2303.11328) propose a framework for changing the camera viewpoint of an object given just a single RGB image.
 It capitalizes on the geometric priors of large diffusion models, which show extraordinary zero-shot abilities when generating diverse images from text descriptions.
 Their pre-trained diffusion model is conditionally finetuned on a synthetic dataset to learn controls of the relative camera viewpoint, which allow new images to be generated of the same object under a specified camera transformation.
 This viewpoint-conditioned diffusion approach can further be used for the task of 3D reconstruction from a single image.

 Given a single RGB image $$x \in \mathbb{R}^{H \times W \times 3}$$, the approach strives to synthesize an image of the object from a different camera viewpoint.
 Taking $$R \in \mathbb{R}^{3 \times 3}$$ and $$T \in \mathbb{R}^3$$ to be the camera rotation and camera translation of the desired viewpoint, respectively, we want to learn a model $$f$$ that synthesizes a new image under this camera transformation: